DenisGorbachev/metawomen-docs/src/faq/ForProjectOwners.md

 Yes, please see details below:

-- For users: simply provide liquidity using the Coliquidity smart contract.
-- For projects: Please note that LP tokens do not show up in the users’ wallets - they are locked in the Coliquidity contract.
+Please note that LP tokens do not show up in the users’ wallets - they are locked in the Coliquidity contract.
 That means you need to adjust the reward calculation algorithm to make a call to fetch the LP token balance from the Coliquidity contract.
 Otherwise, you can run the same liquidity mining program as you planned.

 ## I run the ABC project.
 Should I provide ABC tokens into the Coliquidity contract?